-Residential Tutoring has been moved online for Fall 2020!
+Residential Tutoring has been moved online for Spring 2021!
 Please check the information below to access the links for free online tutoring Sunday through Wednesday 7:00 pm-10:00 pm

 The Residential Tutoring program is designed to provide academic services for students living in the residence halls at Texas Tech University.
 Residential Tutoring is a completely free service provided for all on-campus students during convenient hours and close to home.

-Residential Tutors (RTs) provide peer tutoring in subjects that residence hall students struggle with the most frequently, according to campus data.
+Residential Tutors (RTs) provide peer tutoring in courses that residence hall students struggle with the most frequently, according to campus data.
 These areas of study are:

 - Chemistry (1307 and 1308)